 Natural light can create a balanced rhythm within the house and also help regulate your circadian rhythms.
-Also, regular sleep pattern is the most important thing to ensuring you do not become susceptible to disease, mainly cardiovascular and mental.
+Also, a regular sleep pattern is the most important thing to ensure you do not become susceptible to disease, mainly cardiovascular and mental.

 These days most window treatments are made from PVC, which is not ideal.
 One thing you can change is the material your window treatments are made from.
 Make sure to source Eco-specifier or Green-guard gold accredited fabrics; these will not emit any harmful VOC gases, or leave harmful particles around when you are handling them.
 You can find these fabrics at window blind companies like this.